replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-automation.md

 Before you install an application with the kots CLI, you must complete the following prerequisites:

-* Install the kots CLI.
-See [Installing the kots CLI](/reference/kots-cli-getting-started).

 * Create a ConfigValues manifest file to define your configuration preferences for the application.
 Ensure that you can access the ConfigValues file that you create from your installation environment.

   The following is an example of a ConfigValues file: